v7Meluha/Aircraft-MRO/Client/README.md

         Update status to listed
     Buy - The buyer can buy one specific asset which as the certificate.
         Update the OwnerId to buyer’s public key

-What you can expect from us during this task?

-    Help in setting up Hyperledger sawtooth network.
-    Basics of Sawtooth Lifecycle.